Scripture Reference: Numbers 22-24

 When the King heard about this, he told the men to go back to Balaam and offer him even more money.
 This time the Lord told Balaam to go with the men.
 The king’s men thought Balaam would curse the Israelites but God had a special plan for Balaam.
 He wanted to show Balaam that the Lord is more awesome than magic or the evil spirits that Balaam said he believed in.

 Balaam put a saddle on his donkey and began riding toward the Israelite camp.
 As Balaam and his donkey were travelling along, an angel stood in front of the donkey.
 Balaam could not see the angel but the donkey did.
-The donkey walked off of the path so she would not run into the angel.
+The donkey walked off of the path so it would not run into the angel.
 Balaam became angry so he beat the donkey with a stick.

-After that Balaam got back on his donkey and started riding again.
+After that, Balaam got back on his donkey and started riding again.
 Balaam’s donkey saw the angel again but Balaam still could not see it.
 The angel had a sword in his hand and the donkey pressed against a wall to try to get out of the way.
 Balaam’s foot got caught against the wall and was crushed.
 He was even angrier at the donkey so he beat her again.

 Then Balaam got back on his donkey and rode on until they came to a narrow place in the road.
 The angel appeared to the donkey again.
-This time there was not room to go anywhere so the donkey just sat down in the middle of the path.
+This time there was no room to go anywhere so the donkey just sat down in the middle of the path.
 Balaam could not believe it!
 What was wrong with his donkey?
 He was just about to hit the donkey again when an amazing thing happened.
 His donkey began to talk to him!

 “What have I done to make you beat me three times?”